HackZy01/eos-compilation/README.md

 This is .sh script that will compile Elementary OS 6 iso for you This script works only on Ubuntu and Debian based distros!
 Tested on Elementary OS, Zorin OS 15, Linux Mint Debian Edition.
 Mac version wasn't tested, be aware

-(windows version is being considered) (macOS version in beta)
+(windows version is being considered) (macOS version is in beta state)

 iso will be in directory where is install script something like this: Elementary-OS-compile-script/os/build

-to run this sript do:
+to run this sript do (Linux and macOS terminal in the same directory as script):

 sudo chmod +x compile_elementary.sh